sam-b-edwards/coop-counter/README.md

 ### Camera System
 The current implementation uses a single shared camera for all users.
 While the database schema supports individual camera IDs per user (for future expansion), the current version streams from one camera configured via `EXPO_PUBLIC_CAMERA_ID` in the environment variables.
 All users view the same camera feed.

+## Camera Setup (Raspberry Pi)

+The camera is the main data source for the backend.
+The recommended setup uses:

+### Hardware
+- **Raspberry Pi** (any model with network capability)
+- **Pi Camera Module** (connected via CSI ribbon cable)
+- **Power over Ethernet (PoE)** HAT or splitter

+### Why PoE?
+Using Power over Ethernet provides both network connectivity and power through a single cable from your router.
+This setup is more reliable than battery + WiFi as it:
+- Runs continuously without recharging
+- Eliminates wireless connection drops
+- Simplifies installation (one cable for everything)

+### Camera Software
+The `camera/` directory contains the Python script for streaming video from the Raspberry Pi:
+1. Install the camera dependencies on your Raspberry Pi
+2. Configure the camera ID in your environment
+3. Run the streaming script to start sending frames to the backend

+For detailed camera setup instructions, see the camera directory README.

 ## Technologies Used